What is Motor Learning?

 Distributed practice is a longer duration of therapy with fewer sessions per week.

-For example, your patient has twenty sessions of therapy.
-With distributed practice, you schedule two sessions per week for ten weeks: The sessions are distributed over a longer period of time.
+With distributed practice, you have 2 sessions per week for 10 weeks: The sessions are distributed over a longer time period.

-In contrast, an example of a massed practice schedule is four sessions per week for five weeks.
-Those twenty sessions are condensed into a shorter period of time.
+An example of a massed practice schedule is 4 sessions per week for 5 weeks.
+Those 20 sessions are condensed into a shorter time period

 Choose Distributed Practice

-Rehab-therapy research suggests that distributed practice is best for motor learning.
-This is good news since many therapists treat on a distributed schedule anyway!
-And most don’t have the option to see a patient more than once or twice per week.
+Rehab-therapy research suggests that distributed practice is best for motor learning (Maas, 2008).
+This is good news since many clinicians treat on a distributed schedule anyway!

-That said, SLP-specific research how shown that massed practice can also be effective for some patients.
-LSVT research, for example, shows that patients on both massed practice and distributed practice schedules have similar motor learning outcomes.
+That said, speech therapy-specific research shows that massed practice is also effective for some patients.
+LSVT LOUD® research, for example, shows that patients on both massed and distributed practice schedules have similar motor learning outcomes (Maas, 2008).

 4. Use Variable Practice